Acceleration Calculator

 Acceleration is typically measured in meters per second squared (m/s²), feet per second squared (ft/s²), or g-force (g).

-In the realm of automotive performance, you might also hear about “zero to sixty” times as a way to describe how quickly a vehicle can accelerate, but it’s not a formal unit of acceleration.
+In the realm of automotive performance, you might also hear about “zero to sixty” times as a way to describe how quickly a vehicle can accelerate, but it is not a formal unit of acceleration.

 What is G-Force

 G-force, or gravitational force equivalent, is the force of gravity on an object.
-Earth’s gravitational acceleration is approximately 9.81 m/s².
+The acceleration caused by the gravitational force of the Earth is approximately 9.81 m/s² (denoted by g).

 This is often used as a baseline for comparing other accelerations.
-For instance, astronauts during a space shuttle launch might experience accelerations up to 3g, meaning three times the force of Earth’s gravity.
+For instance, astronauts during a space shuttle launch might experience accelerations up to 3g, meaning three times the acceleration caused by Earth’s gravity.

 Frequently Asked Questions